SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/README.md

         dotnet user-secrets set "COSMOS_DB_CONNECTION_STRING" "<Cosmos DB Connection String>"

    ```
-   Use the following instructions to get the values for the arguments to the dotnet user-secrets set command
+   Use the following instructions to get the values for the arguments to the dotnet user-secrets set command:

    > **Bing API Key:** This will be provided to you during the workshop.